-We use emission factors from the IEA for locationbased carbon intensity of power consumption, and use specific factors from selected power providers for market-based carbon intensity when applicable.
+We use country-average emission factors from the IEA for location-based carbon intensity of power consumption, and contract-specific emission factors from power providers for market-based carbon intensity when applicable.

 Scope 3 emissions

 Scope 3 refers to other indirect GHG emissions arising across Vitol's value chain as a consequence of our activities, but occurring at sources controlled by other companies.